Meet Natalie Wynn

 Once they were settled in to the Pacific Northwest, Natalie dove into Career Step training.
 It was during this same time Natalie found out she was expecting her first child.
 She continued to work on the Career Step course while adjusting to her new home and pregnancy.
 “I took it pretty slow, as far as finishing the course,” she said.
 “I could be flexible with the program and do it at my own speed when I had the time.
 It fit into our lives very smoothly.”

 Getting training that would help her find a flexible job quickly was important to Natalie.
 She knew her husband was planning on ending his military service at the end of the year and she wanted to be prepared.
-Natalie studied hard and graduated with high honors from the Career Step program.
-She had set her sights on “high honors” because she knew good companies sought top-tier graduates.
-Natalie initiated getting help from Career Step’s career placement resources, but was actually hired—less than a week after graduating in October—by a small transcription services company in Kansas City.
+Natalie studied hard and completed her training with high honors from the Career Step program.
+She had set her sights on “high honors” because she knew good companies sought top-tier learners.
+Natalie initiated getting help from Career Step’s career placement resources, but was actually hired—less than a week after completing her training in October—by a small transcription services company in Kansas City.

 In mid-November, Natalie gave birth to her first child.
 Shortly thereafter, her husband received an honorable discharge from the military, and they lost the income he had received.
 She went back to work—from home—in December.
 “The situation was a little bit stressful, but he was very supportive in watching our son,” she remembers.
 Her new transcription career kept their family afloat while her husband was temporarily unemployed—but Natalie and her husband didn’t know how long it would take for him to find a job.
 He was unemployed for seven months.